 - Place the mushrooms on one prepared baking sheet and the cauliflower on the other.
 Drizzle each sheet with half of the olive oil and sprinkle each with half the salt and half of the pepper.
 Toss to coat, then spread in an even layer.
 Place in the oven and roast until the vegetables are tender and caramelized, 20 to 30 minutes, flipping once or twice throughout.
 The mushrooms will finish a few minutes ahead of the cauliflower.

 - Place the arugula in a large serving bowl and top with the lentils and warm roasted vegetables, including any bits of the vegetables that stuck to the pan.
 Toss to coat.
 Sprinkle with walnuts and parsley.
 Enjoy immediately.

-- Composed lentil salad is best enjoyed the day it is made.
+- TO STORE: Once assembled, this lentil salad is best enjoyed the day it is made.
 If you’d like to have leftovers, only toss together the portion of the vegetables, lentils, and arugula you plan to eat that day.
 The roasted vegetables and lentils can be stored separately for up to 3 days.

 - TO REHEAT: You may enjoy leftover lentil salad cold or you may warm the roasted vegetables and lentils for a few seconds in the microwave until heated through then serve over fresh arugula.